Good-Bye To A House

 Background

-“Every gaze that fell and lingered on that house was hungry not for boards and dormer windows and porches and chimneys, but for a story.”
+not for boards and dormer windows and porches and chimneys, but for a story.”

+“Good-bye to a House” is a documentary-short based on the words of Jodi Farwell -- a mother, farmer, former school teacher, and writer -- who was a one-time resident of what’s most recently known as the Seaver Farm in Harrisville, NH.
 A lifelong resident of Harrisville, Farwell’s personal musings on the meaning of a house and place sets a tone that has resonated with many in Harrisville, a town of less than a thousand in southwestern New Hampshire, and will undoubtedly with many other residents in small rural towns throughout New Hampshire and New England.

 As Farwell says about the torn-down house: “In the absence of the house... we are approaching exactly what the people before us had and held dear above all: a good place upon which to freely exert a good will.”
+The latest chapter for the Seaver Farm has seen the property protected by a conservation easement through the collaboration of a local non-profit and a regional conservation organization.

-The idea for “Good-bye to a House” came from a chance encounter with Jodi Farwell’s essay in the Harrisville’s Common Threads newsletter (Dec/Jan 2020) in which the piece’s unique voice, point of view, and cinematic possibilities shone through.
+The idea for Good-bye to a House” came from a chance encounter with Jodi Farwell’s essay in the Harrisville’s Common Threads newsletter (Dec/Jan 2020) in which the piece’s unique voice, perspective, and cinematic possibilities shone through.

 Audience